 This makes sense in light of other research I’ve seen.
+A lot of research is now showing that regular periods of boredom are good for children’s brains in general, and their imaginations in particular.
 As I reported for TSM last May,

 “Study after study has found that in order for the higher functions of the brain to flourish the brain needs to be given frequent and regular spaces of silence, as well as spaces of deep undistracted attentiveness to a single activity.
 What both silence and attentiveness share in common is that they depend on the brain being able to weed out incoming stimuli.
 In other words, for the brain to work properly, it needs times when it is not multi-tasking.
 Times of quiet, as well as times of undistracted focused activity (whether listening to music, reading, prayer, exercise or meditation), act as incubation periods in which the brain consolidates what it has learned like a computer defragmenting itself to weed out the junk.